-After Meghalaya’s government signed an agreement with Elon Musk’s Starlink to provide fast internet to remote places that are difficult to reach, Starlink getting to India became more likely.
-The agreement shows that more and more people think satellite broadband can add to the traditional networks in places with difficult landscapes.
+After the Meghalaya government agreed to work with Elon Musk’s Starlink to provide fast internet to remote areas that are difficult to get to, Starlink getting into India became more likely.
+This agreement shows how much more people are looking to satellite internet as a way to add to regular internet in places with difficult landscapes.

-The Memorandum of Understanding (MOU) with Meghalaya is designed to fix the long-existing lack of internet access in that state.
-Government officials say this partnership will concentrate on distant schools, health clinics, public safety, and emergency services, because regular internet connections usually don’t work in those places.
+The Memorandum of Understanding (MOU) with Meghalaya is designed to finally fix the longstanding problems with internet access in the state.
+According to officials, the partnership will focus on providing internet to schools in remote areas, health clinics, public safety organizations, and for managing disasters, all places where normal internet connections don’t usually work.

-Chief Minister Conrad K Sangma said on social media that the deal is part of a larger plan to update the state’s basic systems.
-Meghalaya wants to use satellite connections to help people make a living, help with learning using computers, and make Shillong a center for technology in the region.
+Chief Minister Conrad K Sangma announced this on social media, saying it’s part of a bigger plan to update the state’s infrastructure.
+Meghalaya intends to use the satellite connections to help people make a living, give support for digital learning, and make Shillong a main center for technology in the region.

 Technology and operational model